MicrosoftDocs/power-platform/power-platform/well-architected/reliability/background-jobs.md

 Use trigger conditions to streamline your workflows and reduce the number of unnecessary runs.
 Trigger conditions set up multiple conditions that must be met before a workflow is triggered.

 >[!NOTE]
->Use trigger conditions also to avoid infinite loops if you modify the data source that triggered the workflow as part of the workflow.
-For example, the application might update certain fields in a row in Microsoft Dataverse table and the workflow runs additional queries based on the updated fields and updates further information in the same row.
-Use trigger conditions to only trigger the workflow when the fields that are modified by the application are updated, but not any other fields.
+>Make sure to use trigger conditions to prevent endless loops if, as part of the workflow, you change the data source that starts the workflow.
+For example, the application might change fields in a Microsoft Dataverse table row, and the workflow perform additional queries based on those changed fields, further modifying the same row.
+Use trigger conditions to start the workflow only when fields that are changed by the application are updated, but not any other fields.

 #### Schedule-driven triggers